JoanNgatia/Just-Do-It/README.md

 ## Getting Started
 ### Project Structure

-This application has been divided into tow main parts:
+This application has been divided into two main parts:
 - Apiv1 ,built on Django Rest Framework
 - Bucketlist, built on native DjangoTEmplates and Views with Jquery and Material Design For Bootstrap in use to style the frontend.